Ancient Theories of Freedom and Determinism

 The Stoics believe that their doctrine that god causally determines our every action is compatible with all of our ordinary moral practices.
 They share with Aristotle the idea that virtue is a perfection of our nature as rational and social animals, and they believe that the proper action to perform is the one that can be given a reasonable justification.
 (See the texts in Long and Sedley sections 59–61.)
 Let us suppose that causal determinism is true and that I break my promise to my daughter and chow down on the cake.
 Even if every action is causally determined by God, right reason still commands right actions and prohibits wrong ones.
 We can still give the reasons why breaking my promise to my daughter is irrational and wrong, and why keeping my promise would be rational and right.
 So, even though I was causally determined to break my promise, my doing so was wrong.
 And if there are right and wrong actions, there are also virtues and vices, character traits that dispose us to act rightly and wrongly, respectively.
 So, in the example above, I am a vicious person: I am the kind of person who will break his promise to his daughter for the sake of filling his belly.
 But virtue is noble, and thus commendable, whereas vice is shameful, and thus reprehensible.
 And commendable things deserve honor, whereas reprehensible things deserve censure and punishment.
 So I am a shameful, reprehensible person, and I am rightly criticized for my action (Alexander, On Fate ch.
 35, 207, 5–21, LS 62J).

 While the Stoics think that vicious people are responsible for what they do, and that wrongdoing merits censure and punishment, they reject retributive punishment, punishment that seeks to set back a person’s interests as fitting payback for the wrong they have done.
 Like god, the virtuous person wishes to harm none and to benefit all.
 We should regard ourselves as akin to all human beings, and we should seek to benefit as many people as we can (Cicero Fin.
 3.62–8, LS 57F).
 Punishment is a fitting response to wrongdoing, but right punishment is rehabilitative, a loving correction of the person punished (Alexander, On fate ch.
 35, 207,5–21, LS 62J).
 The model here is akin to parental discipline.
-If my sons are squabbling, and one of them angrily hits the other, I might send him to time-out, deprive him of dessert, and ground him for a week.
+If my children are squabbling, and one of them angrily hits the other, I might send him to time-out, deprive him of dessert, and ground him for a week.
 But I do not do so because I want my son to suffer or I think he had it coming to him.
 Instead, while my son might find the punishment painful, I inflict the punishment because I think that the discipline will be good for him, that it will help him realize that he has done something wrong and that he needs to change himself.
 In their theory of punishment, as in much of their ethical theory, the Stoics are following the lead of Plato, who also rejects retributive punishment in favor of rehabilitative punishment.
 (See in particular Protagoras 323d-324d and Gorgias 472d-479e.)
 Plato, however, rejects retribution in part because he believes that all wrongdoing is due to ignorance of what is good.
 Hence, he thinks, nobody does wrong willingly, and nobody is deserving of retributive punishment.

 According to the Stoics, both the virtuous, wise person and the vicious fool are responsible for their actions, because the actions of each of them are equally a result of their assent, which is under their control.
 Nonetheless, in another sense, only the wise person is truly free (DL 7.33).
 The later Stoic Epictetus often compares the foolish person to a slave, under the yolk of vicious and damaging desires (for instance, Handbook 14 and Discourses 2.2).
 Similarly, the Stoic emperor Marcus Aurelius likens the fool to a puppet who is jerked here and there by irrational impulses (for instance, Meditations 2.2, 6.16).
 The fool is dominated by desires and beliefs that are alien to his nature as a rational being, because right reason commands all virtuous actions and forbids all vicious actions.
 Only the wise person is free from these alienating and disturbing desires and beliefs; only the wise person has mastered himself and is in harmony with himself.